„How to teach to live together?”-conference in Gdansk, Poland

 International Conference on Regional and Rural Development

-Kaposvár University Faculty of Arts - Simonfa Guesthouse
+Kaposvár University Faculty of Arts and Theater - Simonfa Guesthouse

 The art colony gathers students and teachers from far and wide to develop applied art forms in the creative use of paper and to channel the local beauty of Kaposvár into works of original and lasting quality.